ufo-github/ponyfoo/posts/2012-04-01_a-note-on-everyday-usability.md

 In this particular situation, I learned that **consistency** is really important.
 Having a consistent UI design would've saved me the mental leap (albeit a small one).

+Transitioning back to the web.
+In my experience, given that I live in _Argentina_, [...]

 Luckily, I brought a good book on usability design for this trip, [The Design of Everyday Things](http://www.amazon.com/dp/0465067107 "Look up The Design of Everyday Things on Amazon").
 I didn't read much of it yet, but I will surely expand on this topic once I get to the end of it.